-Surfer survives shark bite at popular Oregon beach
+Surfer bitten by shark at popular Oregon surfing spot

 SEASIDE, Ore.
 (AP) — A surfer in Seaside, Oregon, was bitten by a shark and suffered non-life-threatening injuries to his lower leg.

 The incident took place about 3:20 p.m.
-Sunday in a popular surfing spot in South Seaside known as The Cove, near Tillamook Head, according to Jon Rahl, a spokesman for the city of Seaside, The Oregonian/OregonLive reported.
+Sunday in a popular surfing spot in South Seaside known as The Cove, near Tillamook Head, according to Jon Rahl, a spokesman for the City of Seaside, The Oregonian/OregonLive reported.

 Seaside Fire and local medics arrived at the scene to find the adult male victim being carried to the parking lot by fellow surfers.
 An off-duty Seaside lifeguard had applied a field tourniquet to the man’s leg to help slow the bleeding.